Sucina: Economy

 Produce, such as almonds, olives, wheat, artichokes, green beans, melons, lemons and tomatoes are grown there for export.
 These products are the main agricultural activity.
 Their biggest commercial enterprise is the cultivation, transport and export of almonds.
-Wildlife such as foul and rabbits are scattered about these lands also claiming this region as their own.
+Wildlife such as fowl and rabbits are scattered about these lands also claiming this region as their own.

 Demographics

 In the 20th century, Sucina witnessed vast changes, especially from its population decline.
 Its 1,714 inhabitants in 1960 declined to 1,005 by 1970 and in 1991 to 985.
 However, in 1996 the population recovered to 1,054.